DoriszAlbrecht/Bayesian_Examples.jl/README.md

 * Then we compute the MLE of the auxiliary likelihood under **x** to get the parameters denoted by ϕ. \
 ϕ(x⋆) = argmax₋ϕ (x⋆|ϕ)

 * Under these parameters ϕ, we can now compute the likelihood of ℓₐ(y|ϕ).
-It is desirable to have the auxiliary likelihood as close to the true likelihood as possible.
+It is desirable to have the auxiliary likelihood as close to the true likelihood as possible, in the sense of capturing relevant aspects of the model and the generated data.

 # First stage of my project